bensabanas/PANIC/README.md

 # PANIC — Persistent Memory for AI Assistants

-> *"Don't Panic"* — a memory engine that gives your AI assistant persistent, structured memory across conversations.
+A memory engine that gives your AI assistant persistent, structured, **local**  memory across conversations.

 PANIC is an [OpenClaw](https://github.com/openclaw/openclaw) context engine plugin.
 It replaces the default context assembly pipeline with a 4-layer memory system that remembers facts, preferences, workflows, and conversation history across sessions.